awbored/Prime-CardGame/README.md

    - A perfect game is when all cards have been played and there are no discarded cards
 2. Prime Game
    - All prime cards have been played: 2, 3, 5, 7, Jacks (11), Kings (13)
-3. All Royalty
+3. Royal Party
    - All Kings, Queens, and Jacks have been played
-4. All Kings
+4. Kings Company
    - All Kings have been played
+5. Jack of all Trades
+   - All Jacks have been played
+6. Lucky 7's
+   - All 7's have been played
-5. Average Win
+7. Average Win
    - The discard pile is less than 5